ADD CONDITION

 Pediatric Use

-If your child has impaired kidney function, be aware that receiving more than 4 to 5 micrograms of aluminum per kilogram of body weight per day can lead to dangerous levels in the body.
-This can potentially affect the brain and bones.
-Always consult with your healthcare provider to ensure the safety and appropriate dosage for your child.
+Research shows that if babies with impaired kidney function, including premature infants, receive more than 4 to 5 micrograms of aluminum per kilogram of body weight per day, they can accumulate harmful levels of aluminum.
+This accumulation can lead to serious issues affecting the brain and bones, and even lower doses can be concerning.
+Always consult with your healthcare provider about the safest options for your child's care.

 Geriatric Use